-As described in Notes 2 and 3 to the consolidated financial statements, during 2020 the Company completed 13 real estate acquisitions consisting of 26 farms for a total purchase price of \$256 million, which consisted of \$125 million of land.
-Management allocates the purchase price of real estate to (i) the tangible assets acquired and liabilities assumed (typically consisting of land, buildings, improvements, horticulture, and long-term debt) and, if applicable, (ii) any identifiable intangible assets and liabilities (typically consisting of in-place lease values, lease origination costs, the values of above- and below-market leases, and tenant relationships), based in each case on their relative fair values.
+As described in Notes 2 and 3 to the consolidated financial statements, during 2022 the Company completed six real estate acquisitions consisting of five farms for a total purchase price of \$65 million, which consisted of \$30 million of land.
+Management allocates the purchase price of real estate to (i) the tangible assets acquired and liabilities assumed, consisting primarily of land, improvements (including irrigation and drainage systems), permanent plantings, and farm-related facilities and, if applicable, (ii) any identifiable intangible assets and liabilities, which primarily consist of the values of above and below-market leases, in-place lease values, lease origination costs, and tenant relationships, based in each case on their fair values.
 Management's estimates of fair value are made using methods such as a sales comparison approach, a cost approach, and either an income capitalization approach or discounted cash flow analysis.